-This has nothing to do with aesthetics.
+This has nothing to do with aesthetics and everything to do with mental health.
 Fuck punishment based exercise, I want to sweat because afterwards I FEEL good about myself.
 I FEEL confident and I don't LOOK a jot different.
 The breathing that comes when you exercise releases muscle tension, it sends everything back to a single focus of "lift this thing, move this arm".
 Exercise DEMANDS presence and if you need a reminder on how living in the moment is the key to everything according to every coach ever, just GOOGLE IT.

 Fourth and final pillar:

 "When was the last time I drank water?"

 E) I AM SO BAD AT DRINKING WATER.
 So bad.
 It is my toxic trait that I somehow believe hydration is something for other people.
 But holy shit am I wrong.
 Often, if I'm feeling drained, and YOU GUESSED IT, I ask myself when was the last time I drank water, the answer is.... what's water?